What is the Vodafone Foundation?

 Hi Digital

-The Foundation, in partnership with ALONE and Active Retirement Ireland, bring you Hi Digital - our five-year nationwide digital skills training programme for older people over the age of 65 in Ireland.
+The Foundation, in partnership with ALONE, bring you Hi Digital - our five-year nationwide digital skills training programme for older people over the age of 65 in Ireland.
 A first of its kind in Ireland, the programme has been created to support older people who lack digital skills through an online and in person initiative

 The programme will be delivered through: